stormlightlabs/volt/docs/api/dom.md

 ## hasVoltAttribute

-Check if an element has any data-x-* attributes.
+Check if an element has any data-volt-* attributes.

 ```typescript
 export function hasVoltAttribute(element: Element): boolean